cannonkeys/ck-docs/docs/via-json-loading.md

  - Open VIA
  - On the top right of the VIA interface, press the settings tab
- - Toggle the Show design tab
+ - Toggle the show design tab
  - Click the new design tab, and load in the .json you downloaded